HarshadaGirase/HarshadaGirase/README.md

 ### :woman_technologist: About Me :

 * :grinning: I'm passionate about Open Source Contribution
-* 💬 Ask me about MERN Stack, Java
+* 💬 Ask me about MERN, Docker, AWS, CI/CD Pipeline
 * 📫 How to reach me: Send me an email [here](harshadajg2001@gmail.com)

  ### :hammer_and_wrench: Languages and Tools :